hmatzner/text-classification/README.md

-In this project, there are 10 python files located in `src`, having six of them as main purpose being used by other modules and four of them to perform the execution.
+In this project, there are 10 python files located in `src`, having six of them as main purpose being used by other modules and four of them to perform the execution depending the model you want to use.

 #### The files to serve the execution files are:
 - `labels.py`: This file is hidden and contains a unique variable with the